Doreapp/prix-carburants/README.md

 # Prix carburants

 Contains:
-- A python module to fetch fuel princes
+- A python module to fetch fuel prices.
 - A *Github-pages* website to display data about fuel prices.

 It uses french open data.
 See https://www.prix-carburants.gouv.fr/rubrique/opendata/ for details.